Hoodoo (spirituality): Burial traditions

 Researchers found burial practices by African Americans in Florida that were similar to those of Bantu-Kongo peoples.
 Researchers noticed the similarities between the grave sites of African Americans in Florida and those of the Bakongo people in Central Africa.
 Headstones with a T shape were seen in Black cemeteries and at grave sites in the Kongo region.
 The T-shaped headstone peculiar to Black cemeteries in North Florida during the 1920s through the 1950s corresponds to the lower half of the Kongo cosmogram that symbolizes the realm of the ancestors and spiritual power.
 In Bantu-Kongo spirituality, the spirit realm is white.
 African Americans decorated the graves of their family members with white items such as white conch seashells, representing the watery divide located on the horizontal line of the Kongo cosmogram that is a boundary between the realm of the living and the realm of the dead.
 By placing seashells on graves, African Americans were creating a boundary (barrier) between the recently deceased and them, keeping the spirit in the realm of the dead below the Kongo cosmogram.
 Another reason was to guide the recently deceased into the ancestral realm or return their spirit back to Africa.

+During the 1930s-1940s, Alabama Cajans, as devout believers in conjure, were seen to place objects on top of their graves, such as shards of fine china, broken pitchers, or empty bottles.
 In the Kongo region, Bakongo people placed broken objects on top of graves so the recently deceased could travel to the land of the dead.
 The broken items symbolized that the person's connection to the living was broken by death and that they needed to return to the realm of the dead.
 Placing seashells on top of graves in African American cemeteries continued beyond the 1950s.
 It was noted by researchers in Archer, Florida, and in other African American cemeteries in the state, as well as among the Gullah Geechee people in the Sea Islands of Georgia.
 The conjure practices of the Gullah Geechee were influenced by Bakongo and other West African ethnic groups when a slave ship, Wanderer, illegally imported 409 enslaved Africans to Jekyll Island, Georgia, in 1858.